flaturtha/CharlieChan/_murderwiki/rudyard-kipling-and-the-contemporary-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The Power in the Narrative To Express the Emotion of the Story
+### The Power in the Narrative To Express the Emotion of the Story
+{: .chaptertitle }

 I am quite aware that, in this criticism, I do not carry all readers with me.
 Even those who are hurried away by the enthusiasm of _.007_, who thrill with Dravot on the terrible bridge, or would become a wolf-man to have such a friend as Bagheera of the Broken Lock, might hesitate before admitting the force of the argument.
 For the desire to be interesting is a dangerous ally.